bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 #### Integrating Domain Entities with EF Core

 This is where two worlds collide, the pure rich domain model and the storage concerns that EF core is concerned with.
-EF Core *code first* involves using the `EntityTypeBuilder` to hint how the model works relationally, using a fluent style syntax.
+EF Core's *code first* approach involves using an `EntityTypeBuilder` to express how the model works relationally and other DB enforcable traits that may apply to each domain model, all using a fluent style syntax.
 For example, here's the configuration for the `Apartment` domain model:

 ```csharp
 // Wintermute.Infrastructure/Configurations/ApartmentConfiguration.cs